GreatCowBASIC/Help/output/md/overview_linux_operating_system.md

 <span class="strong">**Programming microcontrollers:**</span>

-To program your microcontroller with your GCBASIC created hex file, you will need additional programming and programmer software.
+To program your microcontroller with your GCBASIC-created hex file, you will need additional programming and programmer software.

-For Microchip PIC microcontroller programming, you might find what you need at: www.pickitplus.co.uk The PICKitPlus Team provide programmers and Linux software.
+For Microchip PIC microcontroller programming, you might find what you need at: www.pickitplus.co.uk.
+The PICkitPlus Team provide programmers and Linux software.

 For Atmel AVR microcontroller programming, you will need `avrdude`.
-It should be available in your distributions repository.
+It should be available in your distribution’s repository.
 If not, check
 here: <http://www.nongnu.org/avrdude/>